core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In order to establish a new Security Context for a group, the Group Manager MUST generate and assign to the group a new Group Identifier (Gid) and a new value for the Master Secret parameter.
 When doing so, a new value for the Master Salt parameter MAY also be generated and assigned to the group.
 When establishing the new Security Context, the Group Manager should preserve the current value of the Sender ID of each group member.

-The specific group key management scheme used to distribute new keying material, is out of the scope of this document.
-However, it is RECOMMENDED that the Group Manager supports the Group Rekeying Process described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+The specific group key management scheme used to distribute new keying material is out of the scope of this document.
+A simple group key management scheme is defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 When possible, the delivery of rekeying messages should use a reliable transport, in order to reduce chances of group members missing a rekeying instance.

 The set of group members should not be assumed as fixed, i.e., the group membership is subject to changes, possibly on a frequent basis.